 - Only Jesus can promise never to leave you nor forsake you, and also have the almighty power to keep His promise unconditionally.

-- Only Jesus knows exactly what you need, and only Jesus has all the resources to give you exactly what you need.
+- Only Jesus knows exactly what you need, even before you ask, and only Jesus has all the resources to give you exactly what you need.

 - Only Jesus can fill your heart with joy, your soul with peace and your life with meaning.